4zure0/civitai_downloader/README.md

 For now it supports downloading one or more models from URLs manually inserted by the user.
 I'll add support for downloading favorited models and all models by uploader later.
+Next thing coming is command line arguments and a config file.

 I don't plan to add functionality to download the entire site, if you want to do that edit the code by yourself.